cortexlabs/cortex/docs/deployments/system-packages.md

 └── dependencies.sh
 ```

-This `dependencies.sh` gets executed during the initialization of each replica.
-Typical use cases include installing required system packages to be used in Predictor, building python packages from source, etc.
+`dependencies.sh` is executed during the initialization of each replica (before installing Python packages in `requirements.txt` or `conda-packages.txt`).
+Typical use cases include installing required system packages to be used in your Predictor, building Python packages from source, etc.

-Sample `dependencies.sh` installing `tree` utility:
+Here is an example `dependencies.sh`, which installs the `tree` utility:

 ```bash
 #!/bin/bash
 apt-get update && apt-get install -y tree